iArcanic/iss-cw/docs/report/iss-report.md

     return
 ```

 Preparation to store the data in the database takes place here.
-First using the `uuid` library allows the generation of a UUID 4, and this is converted to a string format.
+First using the `uuid` library allows the generation of a UUID 4 string.
 A salt is generated for the hashing of the password using the `bcrypt` library.
 Note that using `.encode('utf-8')` allows for the password to be converted to bytes first.

 ```python
 user_id = str(uuid.uuid4())